juangamella/sempler/docs/source/index.rst

 - :class:`sempler.ANM` is for general (acyclic) additive noise SCMs.
 Any assignment function is possible, as are the distributions of the noise terms.
 - :class:`sempler.LGANM` is for linear Gaussian SCMs.
 While this is also possible with :class:`sempler.ANM`, this class simplifies the interface and offers the additional functionality of sampling "in the population setting", i.e. by returning a symbolic gaussian distribution (see :func:`sempler.LGANM.sample` and :class:`sempler.NormalDistribution`).

+Additionally, in :class:`sempler.DRFSCM` we provide an implementation of the semi-synthetic data generation procedure described in [1].
+Please cite that paper if you use this procedure in your work.

 To allow for random generation of SCMs and interventional distributions, the module :class:`sempler.generators` contains functions to sample random DAGs and intervention targets.

 Versioning